 Mechanicsburg, PA 17055-0791

-Product cuttings and demonstrations take place at individual military bases, providing vendors an opportunity to market items to the installation food advisor or food service chief.
+Product cuttings and demonstrations take place at individual military bases, providing vendors an opportunity to market items to the installation food adviser or food service chief.

 Commissary Stores (military retail supermarkets)